mrkhntr/C2MIPsASM/README.md

   b = a;
 }                    \\ end of if statement
 ```
-> **Note:** A nuanced feature that we will have to consider in translation with the C `if` is that once an
-`if` is taken the other branches do *not* get considered, we either just go to the
-code at the end of the `if` statement or we returned within the `if`.

 #### Translation to Assembly
 1. Map high level variables to assembly registers.
 ```assembly